nginxinc/nginx-otel/README.md

 ## What is OpenTelemetry
 OpenTelemetry (OTel) is an observability framework for monitoring, tracing, troubleshooting, and optimizing applications.
 OTel enables the collection of telemetry data from a deployed application stack.

-## What is the Native NGINX Otel Module
+## What is the NGINX Native OTel Module
 The `ngx_otel_module` dynamic module enables NGINX Open-Source or NGINX Plus to send telemetry data to an OTel collector.
 It provides support for [W3C trace context](https://www.w3.org/TR/trace-context/) propagation, OTLP/gRPC trace exports and offers several benefits over exiting OTel modules, including:

 ### Better Performance ###